b3hav1/seatbelt-mod/README.md

 > **Note:** Although the mod doesn't work as originally intended, it works for its main purpose.

 ## Installation
-Download Seatbelt Mod from [Releases](https://github.com/b3hav1/seatbelt-mod/releases) page.
-Then place the `.jar` file in your instance `mods` folder and make sure all clients have the mod installed.
+Download mod from the [Releases](https://github.com/b3hav1/seatbelt-mod/releases) page.
+Then place the `.jar` file into your `mods` folder and make sure all clients have the mod installed.

 > **Note:** I'm not sure on which side (client/both) is strictly required - feedback is welcome.

 ## Usage
-1. Set your preffered key for **Misc → Seatbelt** in the keybinding menu.
+1. Set your preferred key for **Misc → Seatbelt** in the keybinding menu.
 2. Mount any vehicle and press key to fasten/unfasten the seatbelt.
 3. While fastened, you cannot dismount the vehicle.